NoCrypt/migu/README.md

 - Double-click back button to exit
 - Moved toast close button to the bottom for better reachability on Android
 - Disabled smooth scrolling by default due to poor performance on my device
+- Gesture lock on Android to prevent misclick

 ## **Building and Development**